4x4taco/Rover-Simulation/README.md

 This file was only modified slightly.
 I added a bias of +-10 to line 28.
 This kept the rover near the left side of the wall.
 I did this to try and help the rover from overlappig areas that it had previously covered and try to raise the fidelity of the simulation.

 ### Supporting Functions
+I don't believe that I made any changes to this file.
+Its purpose was to convert data for the unity enviroment, construct output images and manage communications.

+### Manuever